Hire a temporary foreign worker through the Agricultural Stream: Program requirements

 To demonstrate compliance, the employer must be able to show proof of payment for suitable private health insurance for each TFW, as well as the terms of the policy coverage (for example, the details of what is covered).

-Note: Under no circumstances, can an employer recover the health insurance costs from the TFW.
+Note: Under no circumstances can an employer recover the health insurance costs from the TFW.

 Workplace safety

-Employers must always ensure that the TFWs they want to hire under the TFW Program are covered from the provincial/territorial workplace safety insurance provider, where required by law.
+Employers must always ensure that the TFWs they want to hire under the TFW Program (TFWP) are covered from the provincial/territorial workplace safety insurance provider, where required by law.
 In provinces/territories where the provincial/territorial legislation allows employers the flexibility to opt for a private insurance plan, employers must ensure:

-• that any private plan chosen provides the same level of compensation to that offered by a province/territory (for example must provide the same or better coverage than that offered by the province/territory)
+• that any private plan chosen provides the same level of compensation to that offered by a province/territory (for example, must provide the same or better coverage than that offered by the province/territory)

 • that all employees on the worksite are covered by the same provider